Please take a moment to familiarize yourself with our recommendations on what to bring with you on your Kilimanjaro trek in Tanzania.

 Arrival & Departure

 If arriving from an international destination, the airport you’ll be flying into will be Kilimanjaro International Airport (JRO).
 (Tip: bring a pen with you on the flight so that you can fill out the immigration form and have it ready when you land at the airport, although be aware that not all flights hand these out on the plane.)

 If you will be flying to Arusha via a domestic flight (e.g. from Dar es Salaam or Zanzibar), you can choose either Kilimanjaro International Airport (JRO) or Arusha City Airport (ARK).
 (ARK is is closer to Arusha city which you would usually be starting from for safari trips, but further from Kilimanjaro/Moshi city, and usually costs a bit more while having fewer flight options.)

 In either case, we’ll be there to pick you up when you arrive!
 Just look for our representative holding a sign with your name(s) written on it outside of the baggage claim area.
-From JRO airport it will be about an hour drive to Moshi, from ARK (Arusha city) it will be about two hours.
-We’ll be dropping you off at your lodge in Moshi, where you will meet your head guide before dinner to talk about the adventure ahead, and go over any questions you have before dinner.
+From Kilimanjaro airport it will be less than an hour drive to Moshi, from ARK (Arusha city) it will be just under two hours.
+We will be dropping you off at your lodge in Moshi, where you will meet your head guide before dinner to talk about the adventure ahead, and go over any questions you have before dinner.